 Contracting pros and cons: Flexible location and adaptability

 Permanent employees are bound to one location but contractors may be able to relocate for the length of a contract which means companies have a bigger pool of talent to choose from.
-Contractors also need to adapt to new environments quickly, and can also cast fresh eyes on a problem.
+Contractors also need to adapt to new environments quickly, and can also cast fresh eyes on a problem, one of many reasons why companies hire contractors.

 If you’re unsure about the demand for contractors in your work sphere, don’t hesitate to get in touch with us at ContractingWISE – we’re always happy to help.